pyOpenSci/software-peer-review/our-process/policies.md

    The editor and reviewer will focus on any significant changes and ensure the package meets all current pyOpenSci standards.
 This approach reduces the burden of a full review while ensuring the quality of the package reflects its most recent version.

-We will also keep in touch with you as a maintainer to support long-term maintenance.
-If you need to step down from maintaining your package, we will help find a new maintainer and/or help sunset the tool.

 (coi)=